MarcoIeni/release-plz/website/docs/usage/update.md

-# Update
+# update

-The `release-plz update` command updates the version and the changelog of the packages of a local workspace.
+The `release-plz update` command updates the version and the changelog of the packages containing unreleased changes.

 The command: